Colorado Springs police investigate college dorm shooting as double homicide | KRDO

 (CNN) — Two shooting deaths at the University of Colorado’s campus in Colorado Springs Friday morning are being investigated as a double homicide, police said.

+“Given this case’s active and fluid nature, additional information about those leads and any potential suspect details will not be released at this time,” they said.

+“Investigative efforts so far continue to indicate this is an isolated incident between parties that were known to one another and not a random attack against the school or other students at the university,” the statement continued.

-The shooting “does not appear to be a murder-suicide,” the Colorado Springs Police Department said Friday evening.
+Police on Friday said the shooting “does not appear to be a murder-suicide.”

-“We are continuing to develop and follow investigative leads and will provide additional information when it becomes available,” the department said in a post on X.

 Campus police received a call just before 6 a.m. about shots fired in a dormitory.
 University police reached the dorm at 6:05 a.m., where they found two people dead, Cronin said.
 Each had suffered at least one gunshot wound.